Multi-scale representation of integer sets: application to prime numbers: Introduction

 This article presents a multi-scale representation of natural numbers that enables the analysis of their arithmetic properties at different resolutions.
 This approach provides a unified framework for simultaneously studying local structures (fine properties of integers) and global structures (general trends).

 Multi-scale methods have proven effective across various scientific domains, particularly through multi-resolution analyses based on wavelets~\cite{Mallat}, whose applications in signal and image processing are well established.
-Building upon this conceptual framework, we adapt these approaches to study fundamental arithmetic properties.

-While multi-scale analysis has been applied to prime numbers in previous work \cite{Iovane2009}, which connects primes to fractal geometry and numeric accelerators via the Golden Mean, our approach differs fundamentally.
-Our method applies to general integer properties and, when specialized to prime numbers, reveals a distinct multiscale hierarchical structure.

-To demonstrate this framework, we focus on primality - a field that has seen significant theoretical advances \cite{dusart2018,goldston2009,maynard2015}.
+In number theory, a multi-scale analysis has been applied to prime numbers \cite{Iovane2009} linking primes to fractal geometry and numeric accelerators via the Golden Mean.
+Our method proposes a different scheme from the existing one and applies to the study of general properties of integers.
+We defend the proposed framework using primality - a field that has seen significant theoretical advances \cite{dusart2018,goldston2009,maynard2015}.
 Our goal is not to compete with these significant results but rather to demonstrate the value of a multi-scale representation for studying arithmetic properties through pattern analysis at different scales.

-The proposed multi-scale representation allows analysis of integer sets at different resolutions by generating simple integer sequences.
+The presented multi-scale representation allows analysis of integer sets at different resolutions by generating simple integer sequences.
 In this article, each scale-descriptive sequence is constrained to integers between 0 and 255.
-Each integer efficiently encodes a given property across large consecutive integers.
-Analysis of these sequences reveals novel arithmetic properties. \\
+Each integer efficiently encodes a given property across large consecutive integers. \\

 To illustrate the multi-scale representation, let us express it through the example of primality in $\mathbb{N}^*$:

 \paragraph{Level 1 (fine granularity)} We partition $\mathbb{N}^*$ into blocks of 8 consecutive integers.
 Each block is encoded in binary (1=prime, 0=composite), then converted to decimal.
 For example: $(1,2,...,8) \rightarrow (01101010)_2 = 106$ and $(9,...,16) \rightarrow (00101000)_2 = 40$.\\